baihacker/sb/README.md

 #### Install on windows

   * Prepare
+    * Install git.
+    * Clone sb to a directory.
     * Install python 2.
     * Make sure environment variable ROOTDIR and HOMEDIR are valid directory path.
 (No need to create the sub-directories of ROOTDIR or HOMEDIR and they will be created automatically if not exist)
     * Make sure DEVPATH is a part of PATH, i.e PATH=%DEVPATH%;...